 3. Search the Prime deals for items you can use in your business, like shipping supplies, office supplies, a new processing laptop, or anything else you can deduct as a business expense.

-4. Last year, other stores responded to Amazon’s plan for Prime Day with special sales of their own.
+4. Every year, other stores respond to Amazon’s plan for Prime Day with special sales of their own.
 Be sure you look at other online stores to see if they have special deals going on that day.
 I know Walmart had a big sale last year in response to Prime Day.
 I’m sure they (and other stores) will be doing so this year, too.

 5. In preparation, right now is a good time to reprice some of your inventory.
 With more people shopping on Amazon on Prime Day (as well as the days leading up to it), there is a greater chance for you to get increased sales.
 Be sure you competitively reprice your items to maximize your profits.
 Here is a post on how to manually reprice your inventory and another post with some smart repricing strategies to bring in quick sales.

 6. Not only should you reprice your inventory to get more sales, you might want to reprice the inventory you have that will be charged a Long Term Storage Fee (LTSF).
-Remember, in one month Amazon will be charging you a LTSF.
-If you need some help with this, here is how to find out what items (and exactly how much) you’ll be charged come August 15th, and seven tips on how to avoid the Long Term Storage Fees.
+Remember, 0n August 15th Amazon will start charging you a rolling LTSF each month, and Prime Day is a good way to try and off load some of your items that might be charged a LTSF if still in your inventory come August 15th.

-7. Set a reminder on your calendar for July of 2018 and be sure you are ready for Prime Day next year.
-2017 will be the third consecutive year Amazon has planned a Prime Day, so it’s a good bet it’ll be back in 2018.
+7. Set a reminder on your calendar for July of 2019 and be sure you are ready for Prime Day next year.
+2018 will be the fourth consecutive year Amazon has planned a Prime Day, so it’s a good bet it’ll be back in 2019.
 You want to be sure and be prepared each year to take advantage of this opportunity.